nietu/spree_paytrail/README.md

 ```

 1) Go configure the payment methods in Spree Commerce backend.

 2) From the PROVIDER dropdown menu choose the Spree::Gateway::PaytrailPayments.

 3) From the AUTO CAPTURE dropdown menu choose Yes.

 4) Give the payment the name and description you want to.

 5) Save the payment gateway settings.

 6) Set up the MERCHANT and MERCHANT SECRET and press UPDATE.

-For testing use these credentials:
+For testing leave MERCHANT and MERCHANT SECRET empty or set these credentials:

 MERCHANT: 13466
 MERCHANT SECRET: 6pKF4jkv97zmqBJ3ZL8gUw5DfT2NMQ